W-4 form: What it is and how your small business uses it

 Include other adjustments

-Employees should include adjustments on their W-4 form that affect the withholding tax they pay, such as:
+Employees should note anything on their W-4 form that affects how much tax you withhold, such as:

-• Deductions – things like standard deductions and certain tax credits
+- deductions: things like the standard deduction and certain tax credits

 Sign and date the form